ABOUT POSTNATAL YOGA

 You can attend postnatal yoga as early as you and your provider deem appropriate.
 Some parents start yoga the week after birth, others come three months postpartum!
 We know how hard it can be to get out the door with a little one(s).
 We also know that you’ll leave postnatal yoga feeling revitalized and supported by the teacher and community of parents.
 You can continue to attend postnatal until your child is too mobile to be supervised.
 Some parents are able to come until their child’s first birthday.

 Do I need to sign up in advance?

 No preregistration is required for Postnatal Yoga, just come on in.
-Don’t worry if you are late, just come when you can.
-Your postnatal classes have a six month expiration date to allow for the reality of parenthood, but we also encourage you to commit to coming weekly.
+Don’t worry if you are late, just come when you can, up to ten minutes after the start of class.

 What do I wear/bring?